BeauConstrictor/Ozpex-64/README.md

 For more resources on 6502 programming, see [Easy 6502](https://skilldrick.github.io/easy6502/) - an excellent free, online and interactive eBook.
 Another good resource is Ben Eater's [video series on building and programming his own 6502 computer](https://www.youtube.com/watch?v=LnzuMJLZRdU&list=PLowKtXNTBypFbtuVMUVXNR0z1mu7dp7eH).

+Once you can write 6502 assembly, you're 90% of the way there.
+Next, just learn the APIs for the hardware components and how to integrate your software with the OS, specifically, how to add an exit function to your software.
+There are two ways to exit from an Ozpex 64 program, the first is to `rts` from the top-level of your program.
+This is usually the cleanest way to exit, but it is not always possible to exit from the top-level, so instead you can `jmp $fff8` - this address is the 'exit vector' and will re-enter the system monitor, without fully restarting it.

 ## Contributing

 Please do not make pull requests, as I am working on this project mainly to improve my own knowledge as a programmer on how computers really work, but feel free to fork my repo and do whatever you like with it.